 The use of fluoride in toothpaste and community water has reduced cavities and gum disease drastically over the last 60 years.
 Working like a set of armor, fluoride bonds to your enamel, protecting your teeth from bacteria.
 Fluoride treatment by a dental hygienist helps give your oral health that extra defense and plays a big part in preventing decay.

 While doing your part to take care of your teeth and gums is important, you can’t replace a quality, professional cleaning.
 If you haven’t had your teeth cleaned lately, make an appointment!
 You can sit back, relax, and let a professional dental hygienist do the heavy lifting in making sure your teeth and gums get the best care possible.
-Call Carothers Family Dental, a San Marcos dental office, at 512-396-4288 to learn more today.
+Call Carothers Family Dental, a San Marcos family dentistry, at 512-396-4288 to learn more today.